Asiatic Day Flower

 I have read that Commelina species compete for pollinators so it is rare two species grow in the same area.
 Although there are both C. communis and C. erecta growing fairly close to one another in the one lot, they are not growing among each other.
-I am wondering is they have adapted in that area and somehow C. erecta thinks open bracts attracts more pollinators and C. communis thinks it is better off with closed bracts.
+I am wondering if they have adapted in that area and somehow C. erecta thinks open bracts attracts more pollinators and C. communis thinks it is better off with closed bracts.
 Hmmm…

 Good photo of the three sterile anthers with the reddish-brown spots.

-Above photo showing two spent flowers and visible ovaries which will turn into fruit that produce the seeds.
+The above photo shows two spent flowers and visible ovaries which will turn into fruit that produce the seeds.

 Like a couple of babies…

 For so long I never really understood how a species can have a variety with the same name such as Commelina communis var communis.
 Steyermark’s refers to this variety as the “common var. communis” and says their upper petals are 10-15 mm long, has glabrous leaf sheaths, its anthers, false anthers and staminodes are all yellow.
 Hmmm… Commelina communis has basically the same description, of course, with 8-16 mm upper petals.
 Oh yeah, it says their flowers are blue OR less commonly purple… PLUS, he writes the false anthers “lack a reddish-brown spot”…